All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is hypoglycemia a risk on GLP-1 medications?

-GLP-1 medications alone carry low hypoglycemia risk because they stimulate insulin only when blood sugar is elevated.
+GLP-1 medications alone carry low hypoglycemia risk because they stimulate insulin only when blood sugar is improved.
 Risk increases when combined with sulfonylureas or insulin.
 Your provider will adjust these medications proactively.

 Can I use the FormBlends app to track my blood sugars?